cirosantilli/linux-cheat/desktop/README.md

 So notice a few interesting facts:

-- `lightdm` comes first and spanws `Xorg` and `lxsession`
+-   `lightdm` comes first and spawns `Xorg` and `lxsession`

 -   `lxsession` spawns all the other desktop components, such as:

     - the `openbox` window manager
     - the `xcreensaver` window manager

 -   `firefox` is a direct child of init.
 Therefore `lxpanel` must have re-parented it to `init`, so that it can keep running even if `lxpanel` is killed or restarted.

 Gnome 3 spawn tree (xterm launched via the dash) looks like: